base2solutions/DevOpsHandbook/Packer/AWS/jenkins-deployment.md

 ### Step 3: Configure Jenkins
 #### Route 53
-Utilize [Amazon Route 53](https://aws.amazon.com/route53/) to create Public and Private Hosted Zones.
+Use [Amazon Route 53](https://aws.amazon.com/route53/) to create Public and Private Hosted Zones.
 Public Hosted Zone will provide DNS name resolution for your Jenkins when it is accessed via the internet.
-Private Hosted Zone will provide dns name resolutions for your Jenkins when it is accessed by other servers within the same Amazon VPC.
+Private Hosted Zone will provide DNS name resolution for Jenkins when it is accessed by other servers within the same Amazon VPC.

  * On AWS, select Services > Route 53 > Hosted zones
  * New Domain & Record Sets: